HomeHealth Preservation Concepts – the Three Treasures

 Jing is considered to be inherited from our parents but also may be acquired by diet, herbs, and Health cultivation practices,

 An example of this was depicted in a newspaper where there was an article on a 98-year-old world war II veteran who was reported as still able to march on Anzac Day, yet smokes a packet of cigarettes a day and having few daily whiskeys at night to help him sleep.
 A person with a weaker constitution would find that such habits would lead to weakening their constitution, “Leaking the Jing,” and would give rise to an early age-related disease or indeed an early departure from this planet!
-This old digger inherited good genetics from his forebears so he was able to withstand the ravages of these pollutants.
+This old digger inherited good genetics from his forebears so that he could withstand the ravages of these pollutants.

 Jing has often been referred to as a bank account.
 One comes into life having money in the bank with some reserve.
-This account can be used occasionally for special things and fall back in times of need.
+This account can be used occasionally for particular things and fall back in times of need.

 An example would be an operation or accident or severe disease that can severely deplete our reserves.

 This can be illustrated in 100-year-old persons who are mentally competent.
-Their bodies may be old but they have a good “mental presence: and indeed some seem to “shine ” or sparkle with good mental health.
-Vera Lynn who passed away recently at the age of 103 was a good example of someone who had good ” shen” in old age.
+Their bodies may be old, but they have a good “mental presence: and indeed some seem to “shine ” or sparkle with good mental health.
+Vera Lynn, who passed away recently at the age of 103, was a good example of someone who had good ” shen” in old age.

-If the Jing and Qi are not abundant then the Shen will be weak or deficient.
+If the Jing and Qi are not abundant, then the Shen will be weak or deficient.
 Mental health issues may occur.

 One of the best ways to illustrate the concept of Jing, Qi, and Shen is to look at the components of a candle – see the illustration.

-The base of the candle that contains the wax may be referred to as the jing or substances the body is made of including DNA.
+The base of the candle that contains the wax may be referred to as the jing or substances the body is made of, including DNA.
 Candle bases come in all shapes but only have one wick.

-Good constitution and right living lead to good metabolism and abundant energy for life.
+Good constitution and right living lead to a good metabolism and abundant energy for life.
 This leads to good Shen and Radiant Health for all to see.

 Conversely, Genetic defects ( damaged Jing ) or body metabolism ( damaged Qi ) gives rise to mental health issues ( poor shen or damaged Shen ).
 Many mental health issues are related to poor biochemical balance in the body.
-Most often what I have seen in the clinic is Damaged Qi due to diet/exercise/ lifestyle /stress imbalances etc that then affect the Jing and progress through to the shen of the body.
+Most often, what I have seen in the clinic is Damaged Qi due to diet/exercise/ lifestyle /stress imbalances etc., that then affect the Jing and progress through to the shen of the body.

 According to the World Health Organisation ( WHO), a person’s health and lifespan are dependent on 60% on lifestyle choices and only 15% on Genes.

-- Tonify your three treasures with emphasis on supporting the weakest with Herbal Tonics.
+Tonify your three treasures with emphasis on supporting the weakest with Herbal Tonics.

-- Determine the energy leaks and deficiency or excess in organs or tissues through pulse, tongue or ear diagnosis
+Determine the energy leaks and deficiency or excess in organs or tissues through pulse, tongue or ear diagnosis